Why was Competitive Advantage created?

 How do I apply?

 Submit your application, unofficial transcript and resume through our online application page.
-The deadline is 11:59 p.m., central time, June 10, 2019.
+The deadline for submitting is July 15, 2020, at 11:59 p.m.
+CST.

 When will I find out if I was accepted?

 You will receive notification by Aug.
 1, 2020.

 Will I be interviewed as part of the application process?